 Batu Caves & Royal Selangor Pewter Tour

 Tin mining is one of the oldest and most successful industries in Malaysia.
-The mining first began on a large scale in the mid 19th century, mainly operated by Chinese immigrants.
+Mining first began on a large scale in the mid-19th century, mainly operated by Chinese immigrants.
 By the end of the century, Malaysia was the world's biggest supplier of tin, although this has since declined substantially.

 On your tour, you will visit the renowned Royal Selangor Pewter Factory.
-The company was started in 1885 by a young Chinese immigrant called Ying Koon.
+The company was started in 1885 by a young Chinese immigrant named Ying Koon.
 It is now the largest pewter company in the world.
-At the factory, you will learn about the many processes used to create a pewter product, as well as the organisation's history.
+At the factory, you will learn about the many processes used to create a pewter product as well as the organisation's history.

-Please note that the Batu Caves is a religious site, therefore we suggest dressing modestly.
-There are also often a lot of monkeys around, and so do take care of your belongings!
+Please note that the Batu Caves are a religious site; therefore, we suggest dressing modestly.
+There are also often a lot of monkeys around, so do take care of your belongings!